Concordium/concordium-dapp-examples/trackAndTrace/indexer/README.md

 There are a few options to configure the indexer:

 - `--node` is the endpoint to the Concordium node grpc v2 API.
 If not specified, the default value `https://grpc.testnet.concordium.com:20000` is used.

-- `--start` is the block height to index from.
-To not waste resources and index from the genesis block, set this value to the time when the track-and-trace smart contract was deployed/initialized.

 - `--contract` is the contract index of the track-and-trace smart contract, e.g. <7835,0>.